fortran01/auth-concepts-nestjs/README.md

 # NestJS Authentication Demo

-This demo shows how to implement Basic Authentication in NestJS.
+This demo shows how to implement different authentication mechanisms in NestJS.

 ## Features

 - Basic Authentication implementation with password hashing
+- Digest Authentication with nonce-based challenge-response

 ## Setup